 From 2006-2008, Merck was the only seller of the rotavirus vaccine in the U.S. Following GSK’s entry into the market, plaintiffs allege that Merck amended its contracts to require customers to buy nearly all their pediatric rotavirus vaccines from Merck or face substantial price penalties on subsequent purchases of RotaTeq and all other bundled Merck vaccines (“Merck Bundle”).
 As a result, any customer who wished to buy more than a de minimis supply of Rotarix from GSK faced substantial penalties on subsequent purchases of RotaTeq, as well as on all other Merck vaccines (including those for which there is no other supplier).

 The Merck Bundle substantially forecloses competition by limiting GSK’s ability to profitably win sales to foreclosed buyers with price cuts, thereby allowing Merck to maintain its monopoly share of the Rotavirus Vaccine Market despite continuing to charge foreclosed buyers monopoly prices.
 The Merck Bundle bifurcated the market between loyal and disloyal customers, reducing the ability of GSK to compete on price for the former, and the incentive to compete on price for the latter.
 The Merck Bundle thus incentivized GSK to maintain high prices instead of competing aggressively with Merck on the price of rotavirus vaccines.

-As a result, Plaintiff and the proposed class have been overcharged for RotaTeq.
+As a result, Plaintiff and the proposed class allege that they have been overcharged for RotaTeq.